The Formation of the Moon, or How Did That Get There?

 Problems, Solutions, and General Confusion

 Much of the evidence for this theory came about through the Apollo missions of the 1960s and 1970s.
-They brought Moon rocks which told a chemical tale of complexity.
+They brought Moon rocks such as troctolite 76536 which told a chemical tale of complexity.
 One of these had to do with levels of oxygen isotopes between the Moon and us.
 Moon rocks are 90% oxygen by volume and 50% of their weight.
 By comparing oxygen-17 and 18 isotopes (which make up 0.01% of the oxygen on Earth) with the Earth and the moon we can get a grasp on the relationship between them.
 Ironically, they are almost identical which sounds like a plus for the Theia theory but according to models those levels should actually be different because a majority of the material from Theia went into the Moon.
 Those isotope levels should only happen if Theia it us head on rather than at a 45 degree angle.
 But scientists at the Southwest Research Institute (SwRI) created a simulation that not only accounts for this but accurately predicts the mass of both objects upon completion.
 Some of the details that went into this model included having a Theia and Earth of nearly identical masses (4-5 current Mars-sized) but with a final rotation rate nearly 2 times the current one.
 However, early gravitational interactions between the Earth, Moon, and Sun in a process called evection resonance may have stolen enough angular momentum so that the model does indeed match expectations (SwRI, University of California).

 So, all good right?
 Not a chance.
 For while those oxygen levels in the rocks were easy to explain, what isn’t is the water found.
 Models show how the hydrogen component of water should have been released and sent into space when Theia impacted us and heated the material.
 Yet hydroxyl (a water based material) is found in Moon rocks based on infrared spectrometer reading and cannot be a recent addition based on how deep it was found inside the rocks.
 Solar wind can help transport hydrogen to the surface of the Moon but only so far.
 Ironically, this finding only happened in 2008 when renewed interest in the lunar soil was brought up because of lunar probes.
 Clementine, the Lunar Prospector, and LCROSS all found signs that water was present, so scientists wondered why no evidence had been found in the lunar rocks.
 Turns out the instruments of the age were not refined enough to see it.
 While it is not enough to overturn the theory, it does point to some missing components (Howell).